 TOTAL COST OF MATERIALS | $2,787.60 |

 When it comes to the cost of labor, you absolutely get what you pay for.
-Many forget to factor this into their budget, but the man-hours it takes to provide you with a quality installation will cause the price of artificial grass installation to rise.
+Many forget to factor this into their budget, but the man-hours it takes to provide you with a quality installation will cause the total cost of artificial grass installation to rise.

 Installers Cut Corners By: